gammillweg/mailSet/README.md

 All the examples, worksheets, zip codes, zones and forms are based from 802 Denver CO.

-Excel Document (MasterList_LXIV.xlxs (_LXIV Annual Volume))
+### Excel Document
+- MasterList_LXIV.xlxs   (LXIV is the Annual Volume number)

-WorkSheets:
+#### WorkSheets:

-Addrlist:        A data base of subscribers sorted by expiration date.
+- Addrlist:        A data base of subscribers sorted by expiration date.
-ZipCodes:        A list of zip codes.
-Current and past zip codes
-                 Used to count subscribers, due to expire subscribers and complimentary issues.
+- ZipCodes:        A list of zip codes.
+Current and past zip codes Used to count subscribers, due to expire subscribers and complimentary issues.
-ZipCounts:       A number of postal zone tables, a master accumulation
-                 table including the PartC table, and a few supporting look-up tables.
+- ZipCounts:       A number of postal zone tables, a master accumulation table including the PartC table, and a few supporting look-up tables.
 As well as monthly issue data collected for an annual report to the USPS.
-BalancePS3541:   USPS Form PS3541 No Bar Code Periodical.
-A copy
-                 of the master accumulation table from ZipCounts.
+- BalancePS3541:   USPS Form PS3541 No Bar Code Periodical.
+A copy of the master accumulation table from ZipCounts.
                  Balance is the historical name used for active or current subscribers.
-RenewalPS3541    USPS Form PS3541 No Bar Code Periodical.
-A copy
-                 of the master accumulation table from ZipCounts.
+- RenewalPS3541    USPS Form PS3541 No Bar Code Periodical.
+A copy of the master accumulation table from ZipCounts.
                  Renewal is the historical name used for the subscriber list that will expire with the current issue.
                  (Two forms are used.
 Explained below.)
-Expired:         Historical record of past subscribers.
-Keeping their
-                 names makes it easier to move them back to the active list when they resubscribe.
+- Expired:         Historical record of past subscribers.
+Keeping their names makes it easier to move them back to the active list when they resubscribe.
-Packing List:    A shipping count by Postal Tray
+- Packing List:    A shipping count by Postal Tray
-Audit PS3526     USPS Form PS3526, an annually required review of
+- Audit PS3526     USPS Form PS3526, an annually required review of issues processed.
-                 issues processed.
 (It is not really an audit.)

-Word Templates:  For printing address labels.
+- Word Templates:  For printing address labels.

 One must regularly check http://www.usps.com/forms/_pdf/ps3541.pdf and update worksheets BalancePS3541 and RenewalsPS3541 to reflect USPS price changes and occasional changes to the form.

-Two secparate PS3541 are given to the USPS.
+Two separate PS3541 are given to the USPS.
 We spit the shipment as we insert a renewal notice when a users subscription is about to expire.
 The additional page adds weight to the issue.
 Thus the calcualtions are slightly changed.
 The USPS allows us to mix the